Fleas and Ticks: How to Differentiate and Deal with Both

 1. Appearance:

-Fleas have specialized hind legs for jumping, enabling them to leap significant distances.
+Fleas have specialised hind legs for jumping, enabling them to leap significant distances.

 Their bodies are covered in bristles and are designed for rapid movement.